Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 A secret door is set into the north end of the west wall.

-It can be pulled open to reveal a dusty, web-choked stair­ case of ancient, worn stone (area K79) that descends into darkness.
+It can be pulled open to reveal a dusty, web-choked staircase of ancient, worn stone (area K79) that descends into darkness.